 (HOPWA only) Describe how resources will be allocated among funding categories.
-The VCDP must expend 97% of the HUD Award to fund activities that principally benefit persons of low and moderate income and aid in meeting urgent community development needs (Urgent Need) that do not necessarily provide a direct benefit to persons with low and moderate incomes.
-Grant activities under Urgent need will be limited to 13% of the total CDBG-CV.
+The VCDP must expend 70% of the HUD Award to fund activities that principally benefit persons of low and moderate income and aid in meeting urgent community development needs (Urgent Need) that do not necessarily provide a direct benefit to persons with low and moderate incomes.
+Grant activities under Urgent need will be limited to 30% of the total CDBG-CV.
 Costs for grant activities known as General Administration may not exceed 10% of a VCDP grant award.
 This limitation assures compliance with the federally imposed cap of 20% of the total CDBG-CV HUD Award that may be used for all general administrative purposes, including both State and local costs.
-The federal share of State administration funding is capped at 2% of the annual CDBG-CV award, which must be matched by a minimum of 2% in State funds, plus 1% for technical assistance.
+The federal share of State administration funding is capped at 7% of the CDBG-CV award, 5% for general administration and 2% for technical assistance, HUD has waived the states match requirement for CDBG-CV funds.
 The Federal Act restricts the total funds that may be used to fund activities known as Public Services to 15% of the Annual HUD Award that is allocated for assistance to municipalities.
 This restriction has been waived by HUD for CDBG-CV.
 The State may use up to one percent of the Annual HUD Awards for FFY88 through FFY2019 to the extent funds remain undistributed for these program years to provide technical assistance to local governments and nonprofit recipients.
 The amount established for this Consolidated Plan Amendment is shown in Table - CDBG-CV Distribution Plan.
 Describe threshold factors and grant size limits.
 All applications for CDBG-CV funds must meet the following eligibility thresholds to be considered for review.
 These eligibility thresholds are statutory and cannot be waived by the Agency.
 Failure to meet all eligibility thresholds will result in rejection of the Application.
-Eligible Applicant: The eligible applicants are Vermont towns and cities and incorporated villages chartered to function as general-purpose units of local government and non-profit organizations (pending Waiver approval from HUD Headquarters).
-If the State of Vermont does not receive the Waiver approval of Direct Assistance, applications will be submitted through their appropriate municipality.
-A municipality may apply: as a single applicant, as the lead applicant of a consortium, as a member of a consortium, but not as a single applicant and as lead applicant of a consortium.
+Eligible Applicant: The eligible applicants are Vermont towns and cities and incorporated villages chartered to function as general-purpose units of local government.
+Only the Sole Proprietor Stabilization Program non-profit organizations are eligible to apply directly.
+Waiver was approved from HUD Headquarters for Direct Assistance.
+A municipality may apply as a single applicant.